MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/hp-service-manager-integration-pack.md

 9. Select the appropriate authentication method for the database server and enter valid credentials.
 10. Select **Next**.
 11. Ensure the checkbox **Change the default database to:** is selected.
-12. In the dropdown list below the checkbox select the HP Service Manager database.
+12. In the dropdown list below the checkbox, select the HP Service Manager database.
 13. Select **Next**.
 14. Select **Finish**.
 15. Select **Test Data Source** to confirm connectivity to the database.